Wall Street slumps as Big Tech once again leads decliners

-NEW YORK (AP) — U.S. stocks are lower Thursday as Wall Street continues to swirl after the Federal Reserve said it will keep interest rates at nearly zero for years to help nurse the wheezing economy.
+(AP) — U.S. stocks are falling Thursday, led by big technology names, as Wall Street continues to swirl after the Federal Reserve said it will keep interest rates at nearly zero for years to support the wheezing economy.

-The S&P 500 was 1% lower in morning trading, after trimming an earlier loss that reached 1.6%.
-It follows up on a volatile day, where the index at first rose following the Fed’s announcement before giving out in the last hour of trading to drop to its first loss in four days.
+The S&P 500 was 1.3% lower in afternoon trading.
+A day earlier the index gave away gains in the last hour of trading to record its first loss in four days.

-The Dow Jones Industrial Average fell 165 points, or 0.6%, to 27,866, as of 10:25 a.m.
-Eastern time, and the Nasdaq composite was down 1.7%.
-The selling was widespread, with all 11 sectors that make up the S&P 500 lower and the heaviest losses in those that are homes to Amazon, Facebook and Apple.
+The selling was widespread, with 10 of the 11 sectors that make up the S&P 500 lower and the heaviest losses in the sectors that include Amazon, Facebook and Apple.
+The Dow Jones Industrial Average fell 258 points, or 0.9%, to 27,773, as of 2:49 p.m.
+Eastern time, and the Nasdaq composite was down 1.8%.

-Low interest rates are usually a boon for investors, sending stocks soaring, and analysts gave varying possible reasons for the market’s weakness.
-Among them: the gloomy outlook Fed Chair Jerome Powell gave for the economy’s prospects and built-up expectations in some corners that the Fed would be even more generous with its stimulus.
-This also isn’t the first hangover stocks have had following a rate announcement by the Fed.
+Low interest rates are usually a boon for investors, sending stocks soaring, and analysts gave varying reasons for the market’s weakness.
+Among them: the gloomy outlook Fed Chair Jerome Powell gave for the economy’s prospects and built-up expectations by some that the Fed would be even more generous with its stimulus.
+It isn’t the first hangover stocks have suffered following a rate announcement by the Fed.

-Markets “hoped for the Fed to put policy money where the mouth is” but “ended up a tad disappointed,” Mizuho Bank said in a report.
-The Fed was “long on talk and short on action.”
+“The market really got a bunch of nothing from the Fed,” said Shawn Cruz, senior market strategist at TD Ameritrade.
+“Maybe that would be OK if we were continuing along with the recovery, but the recovery is starting to decelerate.”

 Another possibility for the weakness is the diminishing odds that Congress will deliver more aid for the economy anytime soon after benefits for unemployed workers and other stimulus expired recently.
 Investors say such aid is crucial for the recovery, and Powell talked about the importance of it in a press conference Wednesday.

+The Fed’s actions in the wake of the economic slump, along with any further actions, could have a diminishing impact and the latest statements may be a “warning shot across the bow of Congress that they need to do something,” Cruz said.

 A report on Thursday showed that another 860,000 workers applied for unemployment benefits last week.
-But partisan disagreements on Capitol Hill have held up any renewal of Congressional support.
+But partisan disagreements on Capitol Hill have delayed any renewal of Congressional support.

 “Fundamentally, the economy is still moving in the right direction, but the risk of potentially jeopardizing the recovery from reduced fiscal support is becoming uncomfortably high,” Piper Sandler strategist Craig Johnson wrote in a report.